awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 1. On the **AWS profile settings** page, do the following:
    + If you are reinstalling the extension pack schema only, choose **Skip this step for now**, and then choose **Next**\.
    + If you are installing AWS services, provide the credentials to connect to your AWS account\.
 You can use your AWS CLI credentials if you have the AWS CLI installed\.
 You can also use credentials that you previously stored in a profile in the global application settings and associated with the project\.
 If necessary, choose **Navigate to Project Settings** to associate a different profile with the project\.
 If necessary, choose **Global Settings** to create a new profile\.
-For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.
+For more information, see [Storing AWS service profiles in AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

 1. On the **Email Sending Service** page, do the following:
    + If you are reinstalling the extension pack schema only, choose **Skip this step for now**, and then choose **Next**\.